bgu-frontend/hw4-security/README.md

 ### Database
 We need to store the password hashes. you're free to design the database schema as you wish.
 At least two possible options (you can come up with more):
- 1. the least changes would be to use the existing schemas to store passwords as well.
+ 1. the least changes would be to use the existing user table to store passwords as well.
  2. if you prefer working with Mongo, and be aligned with fullstackopen examples, you can change your code to store users and their passwords there.

 ### API routes
 1. implement a route that adds a new user.
-2. implement a login of an existing user.
+2. implement a route that logs in an existing user.
+You can implement extra routes as needed.

 ### middleware
+The post/publish/profile
-Implement a middleware to verify a user is logged in, before reaching the post/publish/profile API endpoints.
+Implement a middleware to verify a user is logged in, before reaching the API endpoints which are user specific: posting, publish, see user profile, etc.

 ## Implementation - Front